-КТР Status Comment Clearing of native vegetation BC Act; EPBC Act The Proposal would result in the clearing and modification of potentially 0.17 ha of low-quality native woodland comprised of four (4) River Red Gum trees and exotic groundcover vegetation.
+КТР Status Comment Clearing of native vegetation BC Act; EPBC Act The Proposal would result in the clearing and modification of potentially up to 0.09 ha of low-quality remnant native vegetation, the precise area to be confirmed following final design.
+It is not anticipated the Proposal will involve the removal of any mature native trees.
 The clearing of this vegetation would comprise an increase in the operation of this KTP.
 The CEMP would include measures to minimise impacts on native vegetation and potentially threatened flora and fauna.
-Invasion of plant communities by perennial exotic grasses BC Act The Study Area is highly degraded by exotic weeds, and there is the potential for perennial exotic grasses to further invade native vegetation through disturbance during construction of the proposal.
+Invasion of plant communities by perennial exotic grasses BC Act The study area is highly degraded by exotic weeds, and there is the potential for perennial exotic grasses to further invade native vegetation through disturbance during construction of the proposal.
 Mitigation measures outlined in Section 4.7.4 are likely to effectively limit the operation of this KTP.
-Infection of native plants by Phytophthora cinnamomi BC Act; EPBC Act Construction activities have the potential to introduce the root-rot fungus Phytophthora cinnamomi into the broader Study Area, which could lead to dieback of vegetation.
+Infection of native plants by Phytophthora cinnamomi BC Act; EPBC Act Construction activities have the potential to introduce the root-rot fungus Phytophthora cinnamomi into the broader study area, which could lead to dieback of vegetation.
 Mitigation measures are likely to effectively limit the operation of this KTP.
-Introduction and establishment of Exotic Rust Fungi of the order Pucciniales pathogenic on plants of the family Myrtaceae BC Act Construction activities have the potential to introduce Myrtle Rust to the Study Area.
+Introduction and establishment of Exotic Rust Fungi of the order Pucciniales pathogenic on plants of the family Myrtaceae BC Act Construction activities have the potential to introduce Myrtle Rust to the study area.
 Mitigation measures are likely to effectively limit the operation of this KTP.